AnasM97/My-Two-Tier-Architecture/README.md

   - I started an SSH Agent and loaded my private key into it
   - Forwarded my local SSH agent to the public server and enabled the public server to authenticate to the private server using my laptop’s key.
   -  The authentication request was forwarded back to my laptop’s SSH agent and then the private server was authenticated using my local key without being copied or temporarily stored in the public server.
-- Attempted to instal MySQL but my private server had no access to the public server.
+- Attempted to install MySQL but my private server had no access to the public server.
 - I had 2 choices between a NAT Gateway(paid) or to use an Elastic IP then release it afterwards so I went for the Elastic IP.
 - After creating the Elastic IP and connecting to my Private Server Instance, I was able to update the server and install mysql
 - Next I secured mysql by :